Hezekiah Niles was born October 10, 1777, and

 to bayonet his very pregnant mother while she carried him.

-to Wilmington where his father rejoined the Quaker faith he had
+back to Wilmington where his father rejoined the Quaker faith

 Not unlike another famous Revolutionary Pennsylvanian,